myfsuhail/stock_market_automation/snowflake_to_dbt_examples.md

 After processing the above SQL statements, the resulting DBT model looks like this:

-**NOTICE:** The model is created as incremental, **but unique_key is not provided in the config block**.
+**Notice:** The model is created as incremental, **but unique_key is not provided in the config block**.
 Therefore, developer understanding of the code, and validation is unavoidable.

 ```sql